According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Napoleon inspired and empowered his army to be the best; to never settle.

 He was able to spot opportunities and delegate the right people and their skills to be put to use.
-Napoleon was innovative and a trailblazer while maintaining honesty and his integrity.
+Napoleon was innovative and a trailblazer while maintaining honesty and integrity.
 Lastly, he was humble; accepting that he couldn’t accomplish everything he wanted alone.

 Leadership in Philosophy